LennartHennigs/DIYStreamDeck/README.md

 ## Configuration

-In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with three entries: `key_definitions`, `folders`, and `global`.
+In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with three entries: `applications`, `folders`, and `global`.

-- In the `key_definitions` area the different keys for various apps are defined with the key numbers (0-15).
+- In the `applications` area the different keys for various apps are defined with the key numbers (0-15).
-- In `folders` key sets can be defined that can be assigned to a key.
+- The `folders` section defines key sets that can be assigned to a single key.
-- The `global` section contains default key definitions for all apps and folders.
+- In the `global` section are key definitions that are being all apps and folders.
 They can be "overwritten" via specific folder or app definition.
+- The `urls` section contains keyboard definitions for Safari and Chrome URls.

 These are the possible fields for a key entry: